Considering what happened to Dallas, no matter how deserved proves Luck is just as capable.

 Dr. Vahlen of XCOM: Enemy Unknown is a rare heroic case.
 Part of her job is to interrogate captured aliens.
 While her motivations are noble - the defense of Earth - she does seem to take a certain pleasure in her work.
 For that matter, none of her subjects have ever survived interrogation.

-In Assault on Dark Athena, an unseen member of the Athena crew occasionally referred to as "The Dentist" is strongly implied to be this.
+In The Chronicles of Riddick: Assault on Dark Athena, an unseen member of the Athena crew occasionally referred to as "The Dentist" is strongly implied to be this.
 Being sent to him/her is considered an extreme punishment, on par with having your body harvested into a mindless cyborg.
 One seasoned merc is willing to face the One-Man Army that is Riddick when Revas threatens him with a "trip to the Dentist".
 Earlier in the game another merc can be overheard joking about it, and his partner immediately shuts him up with a sincere "Don't even fucking joke about that".

 Wanda from Erfworld is known as one of these...
 Well, it's her hobby at least.